punkave/backend-challenge/README.md

 * Consistency of coding style (ideally in harmony with our [JavaScript style guide](https://github.com/punkave/best-practices/blob/master/javascript.md))
 * Idiomatic use of `express`, `mongodb`, `async` and `lodash`
 * Correct use of async functions, including proper error handling
+* Absence of "callback hell"
 * Efficient MongoDB queries
 * Correct and complete unit test coverage

 ## Extra credit

 * A second implementation using promises, either explicitly or via the async/await keywords.
 Note that we still want to see your chops with "Plain old callbacks."
-* A simple front end React application and/or Express-powered webpage offering a visualization of the data.
+* A simple front end React application and/or Express-powered webpage offering a visualization of all or part of the data.
 * Anything else you think is cool, relevant, and consistent with the other requirements.